Background of Western Medical Treatment

 • #Salofalk

-Originally developed as treatments for arthritis, their effectiveness against inflammatory bowel diseases like ulcerative colitis and Crohn's disease was discovered.
-Since then, they have become the widely used, standard medication for these conditions.
+Initially developed as a treatment for arthritis, their effectiveness for inflammatory bowel diseases like ulcerative colitis and Crohn's disease was discovered.
+Since then, they have become widely used as standard medication for these conditions.

-The precise mechanism of how these drugs work for ulcerative colitis or Crohn's disease is not clearly understood, yet they are commonly used in mild, early stages without a clear mechanism of action.
-In early-stage ulcerative colitis, initial use may induce remission for 1-2 years; however, even with continued use, relapse typically occurs after 1-2 years.
-Once a relapse occurs, increasing the dosage often fails to induce remission again.
+The exact mechanism by which these drugs are effective for ulcerative colitis or Crohn's disease is not clearly understood, yet they are frequently used in mild, early stages without a full understanding of the mechanism.
+In cases of early ulcerative colitis, initial administration may induce remission for about 1-2 years, but relapse typically occurs after 1-2 years despite continued use.
+Often, even increasing the dosage after relapse fails to induce remission again.

-Main side effects: Headache, dizziness, abdominal pain, fever, dermatitis, hair loss, hepatotoxicity, nephrotoxicity, and darkened urine; most side effects are mild.
+Major Side Effects: Headache, dizziness, abdominal pain, fever, dermatitis, hair loss, hepatotoxicity, nephrotoxicity, and dark urine may occur, though most are mild.

-it should be viewed merely as a temporary measure to extinguish an immediate fire."
+but should be thought of as a way to temporarily extinguish a fire."

 Strong Anti-inflammatory